Nothing like motherhood to make us realise how suddenly inflexible our careers are post-children…

 If you have particular industry experience you can also consider becoming a VA for small business owners from specific industries.
 Some examples include: real estate, mortgage brokers, accountants, beauty salons, hairdressers and business coaches.

 Once you have your business up and running, I would 100% recommend joining networking groups (like my Honest Biz Brunch events) to spread the word.
 Also, utilise your business-to-business platforms like Linked In.

 For more information about becoming a virtual assistant, listen to my interview with Perth-based virtual assistant agency owner, Nivek Harrison from @thevirtualchapter on the What I Know About Motherhood & Business Podcast.

 7. Handmade Products

-Put those arty crafty skills to use and start your own hand made product based biz.
-This could be something that you already love to create, or it could be the perfect opportunity to learn a new skill- just like Bree from Knot Just Cords did when she started her macrame business.
+Put your creative skills to use and start your own hand made product based biz.
+This could be something that you already love to create, or it could be the perfect opportunity to learn a new skill- just like my friend Bree from Knot Just Cords did when she started her macrame business.

 - Painting/wall art